 - They have completed all degree requirements OR

 - They are a graduate student and have completed all degree requirements with the exception of the thesis/dissertation.

 Part time CPT has no impact on OPT.
 Please be aware, however, if an F-1 student has engaged in 12 months or more of full-time Curricular Practical Training (CPT), he/she is ineligible for OPT.

 When to Apply for OPT

-Post-completion is for students that wish to be employed in the US after the completion of their degree in a position that is related to their degree program.
-Students applying for post-completion OPT can apply up to 90 days before the date that they will complete their course of study and must submit their OPT application to USCIS NO LATER THAN 60 days after the date that they will complete their course of study.
+Post-completion OPT is for students that wish to be employed in the U.S. after the completion of their degree in a position that is directly related to their degree program.
+Students applying for post-completion OPT can request the I-20 recommending post-completion OPT up to 90 days before the date that they will complete their course of study and must submit their OPT application to USCIS NO LATER THAN 60 days after the date that they will complete their course of study.
 Please see below for a visual representation of the application timeline.
-For most Bachelor’s and Master’s students, the day that degree requirements are completed is the last registered class day or the end of the semester.
-For doctoral students, the date on which degree requirements are completed varies by school.
-Consult an OIS Advisor for specific details.
-Once a student has completed all degree requirements, regardless of whether the date of graduation is weeks or months later, that student is considered to have finished their program, regardless of the end date on the I-20.
-OPT applications must be received by USCIS no later than 30 days after the I-20 with the OPT recommendation is issued and the OPT start date should be within 60 days from the program end date.
-Applications filed too early or too late will be rejected by USCIS.
-On Form I-765, section 27 should be completed as follows: (C)(3)(B).

 Application Timeline for Post-Completion OPT